ysyk2021/the-art-of-customer-relationship-management-building-strong-relationships-with-customers/src/chapter-9-2.md

-Chapter 9: Conclusion: Mastering Customer Relationship Management: Best Practices for Developing Effective CRM Skills and Strategies
+Best Practices for Developing Effective CRM Skills and Strategies
 ====================================================================================================================================

 Developing effective customer relationship management (CRM) skills and strategies is essential for building strong relationships with customers.
 In this chapter, we'll explore some best practices for developing effective CRM skills and strategies.